Racketship01/CompleteJSCourse2022/readMe.md

       - everything related to the DOM is not part of the JS but in web APIs --and so its in the web APIs environment where the asynch task related to the DOM will run.
       - asynch task will all run in the Web API envirionmen of the browser
       - the web APIs environment, the callback queue and the event loop, all together, make it possible that asynchronous code can be executed in a non blocking way even with only one thread of execution in the engine
+      - **DOM manipulation** is synchronous, however, the browser's re-rendering of the page in response to a DOM update is asynchronous.
+This can give the illusion of an asynchronous DOM update.

       ![](./img/asynchBehind6.png)